k3s-io/k3s/docs/contrib/code_conventions.md

 - Avoid general utility packages.
 Packages called "util" are suspect.
 Instead, derive a name that describes your desired function.
 For example, the utility functions dealing with waiting for operations are in the `wait` package and include functionality like `Poll`.
 The full name is `wait.Poll`.
 - All filenames should be lowercase.
-- Go source files and directories use underscores, not dashes.
+- All source files and directories should use underscores, not dashes.
   - Package directories should generally avoid using separators as much as possible.
 When package names are multiple words, they usually should be in nested subdirectories.
-- Document directories and filenames should use dashes rather than underscores.

 ## Testing conventions